 The lab is used to carry out common genomic biotechnology methods in collaboration with other groups on campus, as well as develop new methods for detecting DNA biomarkers and developing innovative information management systems in support of genomics research.

-The Purdue University Cyber Forensics Lab is a national academic leader in Education & Training, Applied & Basic Research, and Investigative Support of Digital Forensic Science and Cyber Forensics.
+The Purdue University Cybersecurity & Forensics Lab is a national academic leader in Education & Training, Applied & Basic Research, and Investigative Support of Digital Forensic Science and Cyber Forensics.
 Our strengths lie in the applied research and technological solutions for the technical and theoretical challenges that exist in our specific domains.

 The Purdue Computer and Information Technology High Performance Computer and Cyberinfrastructure Laboratory (HPC-CRL) is a focal point for education, research, and collaboration in the development, deployment, and use of supercomputing, grid computing, and cyberinfrastructure.